san650/ember-cli-page-object/guides/index.md

 ## So, What Is a Page Object?

-Ember, and more specifically `ember-testing`, provides a DSL that simplifies the creation and validation of conditions on our tests.

-One of the problems with acceptance and integration testing is that many of the CSS selectors used to look up elements are repeated across tests.
+One of the problems with testing a DOM is repetetive CSS selectors used to look up elements.
 In some cases, this repetition seems like a smell.

 In some cases the complexity of selectors makes it hard to remember what we were actually trying to test.
 This confusion can lead to difficulties updating tests and collaborating with others.